Adcyma/Docs/v1/userguides/setupentraappregistration.md

 ## Next Steps

-Provide the following information to your Adcyma administrator:
+Provide the following information during your Adcyma setup process:

 - **Tenant ID**: Found in the app's Overview page
 - **Application (Client) ID**: Found in the app's Overview page